What is the Affordable Care Act?

 - Support innovative medical care delivery methods designed to lower the costs of health care generally.

-Originally, the ACA required every US resident to purchase a healthcare plan, and those without an insurance plan were subject to a tax penalty.
+Originally, the ACA required every U.S. resident to purchase a healthcare plan, and those without an insurance plan were subject to a tax penalty.
 Anyone unable to afford healthcare was offered assistance by the federal government.

 In 2019, President Trump reduced the tax penalty for not having health insurance to $0, so individuals without a health insurance plan will not receive a fine in most states.